 Ultimately, what God is telling us is both to stand up for ourselves and to do it in a way that doesn’t rely on resorting to abuse ourselves.
 He is trying to show us a third way – his way.
 It may take longer and be riskier than just shutting someone down with confrontation or force.
 But ultimately, it’s also far more effective than simply being passive and taking it.
 His way works for our own benefit and perhaps even for the benefit of the one who is behaving abusively.
 Even if we still end up on the bottom in an abusive situation, we also make it much more likely that those watching will step forward to stand with us against the abuse.
 Which is itself no small thing.

 Perhaps if my husband had been taught how to be creatively assertive, he wouldn’t have had to resort to violating his own principles in order to stop his tormentor.
-But even in that situation, the fact that he had gone so long without turning on those who were harassing him was still a powerful statement.
+In that situation, the fact that he had gone so long without turning on those who were harassing him was still a powerful statement.
 In areas where violence and crime are common, people generally believe that to not fight back is very risky behavior.
 It marks one as weak and a target for predators.
 Yet my husband went over a year without fighting back and did not face escalating abuse while out and about.
 One of the stressful things about living in a high crime area is that everyone is always watching everyone else.
 People saw what was happening.
 No one came forward to help, but I can’t help but think that those watching also didn’t join in because they saw someone who could have defended himself choosing not to and respected him for it.

 I think that part of the reason we assume that God’s instructions to return good for evil require us to be passive is because we don’t trust in the power that good has.
 We’ve all heard of the verses which say that the sins of the father get passed down through several generations.
 But we often fail to take notice that the good we do is rewarded through a thousand generations.
 Good is not passive or weak.
 Good is active and powerful.
 Jesus was commanding his followers to take hold of that power and use it to overcome.